-According to the Association of American Medical Colleges (AAMC), the average first-year medical student paid $36,755 for tuition, fees and health insurance to attend a public medical school during the 2018-19 academic year.
-The average first-year student attending a private medical school paid even more, at $59,076.
+According to the Association of American Medical Colleges (AAMC), the average first-year medical student paid $37,556 for tuition, fees, and health insurance to attend a public medical school during the 2019-20 academic year.
+The average first-year student attending a private medical school paid even more, at $60,665.

 These figures apply to students with resident status at their respective schools.
-For non-residents, the totals increased to $60,802 and $60,474 respectively.
-The maximum per-year cost for tuition, fees and health insurance was $99,014, paid by non-resident students attending public medical schools.
+For non-residents, the totals increased to $61,858 and $62,230 respectively.
+The maximum per-year cost for tuition, fees, and health insurance was $99,622, paid by non-resident students attending public medical schools.

 Paying for Medical School

-As of February 2019, the maximum borrowing limits for these loans are as follows:
+In February 2021, the maximum borrowing limits for these loans are as follows:

 How to Make Medical School More Affordable

-Loans are one way to pay for medical school but there are some alternatives worth considering to make the cost easier to manage.
-For example, you might consider:
+Loans are one way to pay for medical school, but there are some alternatives worth considering to make the cost easier to manage.
+For example, think about the following options.

-Choosing a medical school that offers free tuition While these schools are the exception, rather than the rule, tuition-free programs are becoming more common.
-These programs offer eligible students the opportunity to earn a medical degree, with no out of pocket costs for tuition.
+While these schools are the exception rather than the rule, tuition-free programs are becoming more common.
+These programs offer eligible students the opportunity to earn a medical degree, with no out-of-pocket costs for tuition.

-Military service in exchange for tuition The Health Professions Scholarship Program pays full tuition for up to four years, also covering books, fees and equipment.
+The Health Professions Scholarship Program pays full tuition for up to four years, also covering books, fees, and equipment.
 Scholarship recipients also receive a monthly stipend and a $20,000 sign-on bonus, all in exchange for one year of active duty service for each year that they receive the scholarship.

-Cast the net wider for scholarships and grants In addition to federal scholarships, you should be looking high and low for scholarships and grants to pay your way through medical school.
-Consider both larger national scholarships and grants as well as smallest ones that may be offered by your school of choice or by local organizations in your community.
+In addition to federal scholarships, you should be looking high and low for scholarships and grants to pay your way through medical school.
+Consider both larger national scholarships and grants as well as the smallest ones that may be offered by your school of choice or by local organizations in your community.
 If you're not sure where to start, a free scholarship listing website can get you headed in the right direction.

-The average cost of medical school can be daunting but it may be a small price to pay if becoming a physician is your passion.
+The average cost of medical school can be daunting, but it may be a small price to pay if becoming a physician is your dream.
 Weighing the costs for different schools carefully and exploring every option to help pay for those costs is a step you can't afford to skip.